quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 There should be only one and only one `@Autowired` constructor in a class

 `@Autowired` can be used on fields with any access modifiers.
-SPring uses Java Reflection API, to inject values for fields annotated with it, so the access modifier is irrelevant.
+Spring uses Java Reflection API, to inject values for fields annotated with it, so the access modifier is irrelevant.

 `@Autowired` attribute `required` can only be used with setters, NOT constructor.
 Constructor injection is always **mandatory**.
   - `@Required` is alternative for `required` attribute but deprecated.